D3CRYPT360/valorant-server_status_checker-discord_bot/README.md

 # valorant server status checker

-Riot Games Status checker for valorant connected to discord via discord.py
+Riot Games server status checker for valorant connected to discord via discord.py

 *This isn't the most efficient nor the best way to do this.
 But if it works it works..*